tanaqah/AI-and-Machine-Learning-tutorial-series/README.md

 3. People should make the final decisions whilst AI systems play the assistant role.
 ## Fields of AI
 ### Health
-1. AI can be used to diagnose diseases through analysing a set of symptoms that are given by the user and then use its knowledge base to determine what disease is causing those symptoms.
+1. AI can be used to diagnose diseases through analysing a set of symptoms that are given by the user and then use its knowledge base and algorithms to determine what disease is causing those symptoms.
+2. Drug development process can also be done with AI systems which in a much more efficient way.
+3. Personalised treatment can also be achieved as the AI algorithms are able to simulate what effects does a certain drug have on the patient.
+4.AI systems can be used in gene editing through algorithms that predict how genes react to certain conditions.
+### Computer Vision
+AI systems are trained to identify objects and interpret the visual world just like the human eye does.
+Learning data is fed into the AI systems in form of images and videos and as a result the systems are able to recognize the objects from the videos and images later. later